What You Need to Know about Getting an eCommerce Merchant Account in 2023

 - Membership pricing: This is commonly referred to as wholesale pricing or subscription pricing.
 For a single monthly fee, you get access to the direct costs of interchange.
 This helps merchants better forecast pricing.
 It also favors high-volume sites that would otherwise incur huge bills under interchange-plus or flat-rate pricing.

 This may be obvious but essential.
 Look out for hidden fees or unclear contract terms.
 Some providers may lock in merchants on POS systems or charge extra for basic services.
 Reading reviews online should help identify providers with sneaky practices.

 Businesses processing online and offline sales will need to consider solutions that work in both environments.
 If the business currently only has an online presence, it’s still worth considering if that may go offline in some cases.
 Or perhaps the opposite scenario.

 Stores already operating offline will likely already have a merchant account.
 The consideration is then finding out if that provider has compatible shopping cart and gateway solutions.
 Otherwise, find a provider that can integrate with the existing platform.

 When setting up fresh, it’s advisable to find an all-in-one provider that can handle both online and offline payment processing.

 4. Access to customer support

 Merchants will want to consider the type of support they need before selecting a provider.
 Many platforms offer live chat, resource hubs, and other cool-sounding features, but human support is the best.
-What if thousands of dollars are stuck on chargeback or refunds?
+What if thousands of dollars are stuck on chargebacks or refunds?
 Access to phone support will save your sanity.

 Also, consider the timezone of the provider’s customer support team.
-If they’re local, standard office hour support may be fine.
+If they’re local, standard office-hour support may be fine.
 If they’re abroad, consider what that would mean for accessibility.

 4 of the Best eCommerce Merchant Services Suppliers